Call now in confidence immediate help & advice 24/7

 The following stages of treatment can be expected in most 28-day programmes:

-• Medically-assisted detox: most people addicted to substances will require a medicated detox, which usually covers the first 7-10 days of their 28-day programme.
+• Medically-assisted detox: most people addicted to substances will require a medicated detox, which usually covers the first 7-10 days of their 28-day drug and alcohol rehab programme.
 During this time, they’ll wean their bodies off drugs or alcohol and end their physical dependence, with various medications available to ease withdrawal discomfort.

 • Therapy sessions: the priority of every 28-day programme is to help patients develop healthier coping mechanisms and treat their psychological addiction.
 As such, the stage following detox will focus primarily on individual and group therapy.
 Methods include Cognitive Behavioural Therapy, Group Therapy, Motivational Enhancement, Family Therapy, and more.

-An aftercare programme will be designed by caseworkers in rehab to suit each patient’s needs, which means the length of these services can vary from one individual to the next.
+An aftercare programme will be designed by caseworkers in drug and alcohol rehab to suit each patient’s needs, which means the length of these services can vary from one individual to the next.

-Typically, post-rehab support services will last for up to 12 months following an individual’s rehab treatment: allowing them to continue going to therapy sessions as an outpatient.
+Typically, post-drug and alcohol rehab support services will last for up to 12 months following an individual’s drug or alcohol rehab treatment, allowing them to continue going to therapy sessions as an outpatient.

 Depending on how they are responding to treatment, subjects can access these services for as long as they need to.